wobsoriano/vue-clerk/docs/getting-started.md

 Learn to install and initialize Clerk in a Vue app.

+After following this guide, you should have a working Vue app complete with:

+- Fully fledged sign in and sign up flows.
+- Google Social Login.
+- Secure email/password authentication.

 ## Install

 Once you have a Vue application ready, you need to install the Vue + Clerk integration module.
 This gives you access to the prebuilt components and composables for Vue applications.